linewx/deep-log/docs/quickstart.rst

 How about more than one type of logs?
 --------------------------------------
-we define the etl processing function in root logger in above. how about one more type of logs? let's say we have another `proxifier log`_ with different log format to analyze.how to define parser in config file?
+the above examples show how to define etl processing in root logger in above. how about one more type of logs? let's say we have another `proxifier log`_ with different log format to analyze.how to define parser in config file?

 .. __: https://raw.githubusercontent.com/logpai/loghub/master/Proxifier/proxifier_2k.log